 Type of Award: Discretionary grants.
-Estimated Available Funds:
+Estimated Available Funds: \$178,600,000.

-These estimated available funds are the total available for both types of grants under the FY 2020 EIR program (Early-phase and Mid-phase grants).
+These estimated available funds are the total available for both Early-phase and Mid-phase grants.
 Contingent upon the availability of funds and the quality of applications, we may make additional awards in subsequent years from the list of unfunded applications from this competition.